Marketing is a crucial component of every business. As trends change, more options become available for promoting your business.

 Another important factor is providing a clear, appealing picture of your business.
 This needs to be JPG or PNG with a size between 10KB-5MB.
 The minimum resolution is 720 px by 720 px.

 Don’t stop with a picture.
 Include your company’s logo, add additional photos of the inside, or even include a short video.
 The file size needs to be under 100 MB with a resolution of 720p or higher.
 Keep its length to under 30 seconds.

 Check out the variety of buttons Google includes.
 You can add a shortcut to book an appointment or send a text message.
 Depending on your company, you may also have a “Service” button.
 Here, you can use those keywords again to describe what you provide.
 Include as many appropriate options to make it easier for someone to interact with your business.

 Step 8: Add Q&A Section

 Google also offers a Questions and Answers section.
-Readers can post their questions, which provides you a chance to interact with them by responding.
+Readers can post their questions, allowing you to interact with them by responding.

 This is another opportunity for your company to stand out.
 In fact, 25% of locations have unanswered questions listed.
 Be the company that responds promptly.

 Tips for Making Your Listing a Success

 I have covered the basics for your Google Business Profile listing, and now let’s boost your online presence with a few more tips and tricks.
 While some may be time-consuming, consider the outcome.